soybase/map-markers-to-assembly/README.md

     genome_from - Full filepath to first genome assembly, corresponding with the coordinates in the marker_from file; compressed genome_to   - Full filepath to the second genome assembly, to which the markers will be projected

+    marker_work - Name for intermediate/working marker file (bed), based on marker_from, sans extension.
+                    Two files will be written: FILE.bed and FILE.UD.bed

-    marker_to   - Name for new marker file (gff3); will be written to work_dir/marker_to/
+    marker_to   - Name for new marker files, sans extension.
+Two files will be written: FILE.bed and FILE.gff3

     gff_source  - String to use for the gff3 source (column 2); typically, a project, data source, or program gff_type    - String to use for the gff3 type (column 3), e.g. "genetic_marker" or other SOFA sequence ontology term gff_ID_prefix - String to use for the gff3 type (column 3), e.g. "genetic_marker" or other SOFA sequence ontology term

     identity    - Minimum percent identity in range 0..100 for blastn qcovhsp [90]